Tom Daley: Olympian Comes Clean About Nude Snaps On Web To Fans And To Fiance Dustin Lance Black

 — DCHomos (@DCHomos) January 5, 2016

-“Tom took my phone, and he typed his number in with a winky face,” the Milk writer recalled, as transcribed by E!
+“Tom took my phone, and he typed his number in with a winky-face,” the Milk writer recalled, as transcribed by E!
 Online.

 “At [that] point, I felt I had confirmation that he was a gay.
-I’ve never in my life heard of a straight man putting his number in another man’s phone with a winky face.”
+I’ve never in my life heard of a straight man putting his number in another man’s phone with a winky-face.”

-The two were, at least publicly, inseparable after that piece, with the couple constantly displaying their love for one another on each other’s social media accounts almost daily (no pun intended).
-In reality, according to Tom himself, the two at some point in the past year, were actually separated for more than eight months.
+The two were, at least publicly, inseparable after that piece was published, with the couple constantly displaying their love for one another on each other’s social media accounts almost on the daily (no pun intended).
+In reality, according to Tom himself, the two at some point in the past year, separated for nearly eight long months.

 My latest VLOG from decorating out place together for the first time for Christmas is now LIVE.
 Go check out what I taught @dlanceblack by going to my Instagram story and swiping up!